Will installing solar panels void my roof warranty?

 This is true of the solar installer industry as well.
-This is why it’s important to properly screen and interview your contractors before you work with them, and use a service like The Solar Nerd to get quotes from contractors that have gone through a review already.
+This is why it’s important to properly screen and interview your contractors before you work with them.

 Your roof warranty will in most cases not be invalided by a solar installation, but only if the installer did the work correctly and observed the guidelines provided by the manufacturer of your roofing product.
 A couple common ways that a solar installer can void your roof warranty include:

 - Carelessness when working on your roof that leads to damage, such as cracked tiles or a compromised roofing membrane;